timdavidson2/ecommerce-backend/README.md

 ## Installation

 No installation needed it runs from the command line.

+You may need to run 'npm i' in order to install the following packeges:

+- dotenv

+- express

+- mysql2

+- sequelize

+A database will need to be created first then seeded wih data.
 ## Usage

 Run MySQL to then source the schema.